-Who Is Held Accountable for Improper PII Disposal?
+Who Is Held Accountable for Improper PII Disposal in Cleveland?

 Personally Identifiable Information, often referred to as PII, is information that can be used to determine an individual’s identity.
 Consider the information you shared when applying to and starting your current and previous jobs—or if you are a business owner, how many employees you have and the information you have gathered and stored on each of them.
 That’s quite a bit of information, if you think about it, scattered throughout each company or business you’ve ever worked for.